-The errors or heresies alluded to here and in the preceding acknowledgment of sins, are such as the following: That the light within men, or conscience, is the rule of faith and practice: that there was no proper covenant made with the first Adam, as the head and representative of his posterity; nor any proper imputation of his first transgression to them; that there is no such thing as original sin, or the corruption of our whole nature; but that all men have a natural capacity of willing and doing what is spiritually good and pleasing to God; that the election of such as shall be saved is not to be ascribed to God's good pleasure alone, but also to his foresight of their faith and good works; that Christ died for all mankind to obtain a possibility of salvation, or some other good for them; but not as a proper surety in the stead of a certain number given him of the Father, to obtain the absolute certainty of their actual and everlasting salvation; that persons may truly believe in Christ, or have a faith of the same kind or nature with the faith of God's elect, and yet finally perish; that there is no such thing as final destruction or everlasting damnation for any of the human race; that the offer of salvation in the gospel is made to none but awakened and penitent sinners; that no assurance or confidence, that we in particular, through the grace of our Lord Jesus Christ, shall be saved, belongs to the nature of saving faith; and other errors specified in the DECLARATION and TESTIMONY for the DOCTRINE and ORDER of the CHURCH of CHRIST, published by the PRESBYTERY.
+The errors or heresies alluded to here and in the preceding acknowledgment of sins, are such as the following: That the light within men, or conscience, is the rule of faith and practice: that there was no proper covenant made with the first Adam, as the head and representative of his posterity; nor any proper imputation of his first transgression to them; that there is no such thing as orginal sin, or the corruption of our whole nature; but that all men have a natural capacity of willing and doing what is spiritually good and pleasing to God; that the election of such as shall be saved is not to be ascribed to God's good pleasure alone, but also to His foresight of their faith and good works; that Christ died for all mankind to obtain a possibility of salvation, or some other good for them; but not as a proper surety in the stead of a certain number given him of the Father, to obtain the absolute certainty of their actual and everlasting salvation; that persons may truly believe in Christ, or have a faith of the same kind or nature with the faith of God's elect, and yet finally perish; that there is no such thing as final destruction or everlasting damnation for any of the human race; that the offer of salvation in the gospel is made to none but awakened and penitent sinuers; that no assurance or confidence, that we in particular, through the grace of our Lord Jesus Christ, shall be saved, belongs to the nature of saving faith; and other errors specified in the DECLARATION and TESTIMONY for the DOCTRINE and ORDER of the Church of Christ, published by the Presbytery.

-+ Latitudinarians are such as hold, that the open and avowed errors or evil practices of persons who, on other accounts, are charitably judged to be united to Christ, should not hinder them from being admitted to church communion, and to the sacramental seals of the new covenant.
-According to this scheme, a church can bear no consistent testimony against such errors or evil practices; nay, in a short time, she may have no members, but the approvers of them; such having as free access to her communion as any other: according to this scheme, no church, as such, can hold fast what she has as to doctrine, worship, discipline, or government; for surely a church cannot be said to hold in these 19
+t Latitudarians are such as hold, that the open and avowed errors or evil practices of persons who, on other accounts, are charitably judged to be united to Christ, should not hinder them from being admitted to church communion, and to the sacramental seals of the new covenant.
+According to this scheme, a church can bear no consistent testimony against such errors or evil practices; nay, in a short time, she may have no members, but the approvers of them; such having as free access to her communion as any other; according to this scheme, no church, as such, can hold fast what she has as to doctrine, worship, discipline, or government; for surely a church cannot be said to hold in these respects, what she does not require her own members to hold.
+Latitudinarian terms of communion are wider than those which Christ Himself has laid down in His word, by which means a door is set open for Satan to sow his tares.
+There are various sorts of Latitudin-1.
+Some are for comprehending in one church communion all who profess to believe in Jesus as the true Messiah, and to receive the Scriptures as the rule of faith, laying aside all creeds and confessions of faith.